United States Army Air Assault School

-The United States Army Air Assault School, officially the Sabalauski Air Assault School (TSAAS), is a Army Forces Command Table of Distribution and Allowances unit located at Fort Campbell, Kentucky.
+The United States Army Air Assault School (officially, The Sabalauski Air Assault School, or TSAAS), is an Army Forces Command Table of Distribution and Allowances unit located at Fort Campbell, Kentucky.
 Its primary task is training leaders and soldiers assigned to the 101st Airborne Division (AASLT), other United States Army units, and United States Armed Forces service members.
 The school is named for Command Sergeant Major Walter James Sabalauski.

+The school offers several courses, including Air Assault, Pathfinder, Pre-Ranger, Rappel Master, and Fast Rope Insertion Extraction System (FRIES)/Special Purpose Insertion Extraction (SPIES) Master courses.
+The school is also home to the Division's Parachute Demonstration Team.
+More than 8,000 soldiers are trained during more than 60 courses per year.

+Air Assault School

+The best-known course offered at TSAAS is Air Assault School, which qualifies soldiers to conduct airmobile and air assault helicopter operations, including aircraft orientation; helicopter insertion; pathfinder operations; sling load operations; rappelling from buildings, cliffs and helicopters; and fast-rope techniques.

-Air Assault School teaches several courses annually.
-The rigorous, fast-paced training is known as the 10 (or 11) toughest days in the United States Army.
+The Air Assault School course is offered several times per year, taught by instructors referred to as Air Assault Sergeants.
+Open to men and women, the rigorous, fast-paced training is known as the 10 (or 11) toughest days in the Army.
 About 15 percent of the class does not make it through the first day, dubbed Zero day, which includes a demanding obstacle course.
 More fail to make it past sling load testing in phase two.
-Ultimately, only about 55 percent fail to graduate.
+Ultimately, only about 45 percent pass.

-Background

-Air Assault School qualifies soldiers to conduct airmobile and air assault helicopter operations, including aircraft orientation, sling load operations, proper rappelling techniques and fast-rope techniques.
-On the morning of graduation, students must complete a 19 km (12-mile) march with rucksack in under three hours before receiving their wings.

-The original school is located at Fort Campbell, Kentucky (home of the 101st Airborne Division).
-There are also or have been schools at: